ethereum/ethereum-org-website/src/content/developers/tutorials/hello-world-smart-contract-fullstack/index.md

 This is a basic smart contract that stores a message upon creation.
 It can be updated by calling the `update` function.

-### Step 11: Connect Metamask & Alchemy to your project {#step-11-connect-metamask-&-alchemy-to-your-project}
+### Step 11: Connect MetaMask & Alchemy to your project {#step-11-connect-metamask-&-alchemy-to-your-project}

-We’ve created a Metamask wallet, Alchemy account, and written our smart contract, now it’s time to connect the three.
+We’ve created a MetaMask wallet, Alchemy account, and written our smart contract, now it’s time to connect the three.

 Every transaction sent from your wallet requires a signature using your unique private key.
 To provide our program with this permission, we can safely store our private key in an environment file.
 We will also store an API key for Alchemy here.